EA Sports FC Mobile: FIFA Mobile 23

-UTOTS Glitch

-UTOTS stands for Ultimate Team Of The Season, featuring the best players out of the main Team Of The Season in every top 5 European leagues.

-On June 13, 2023, there was a glitch that affected a pack in the new UTOTS event.
-Instead of the pack having a very small chance of containing one of the UTOTS players and hundreds of millions of coins, it was guaranteed to contain those rewards.
-Although the glitch was patched in about an hour, the market was flooded with coins and people had the best teams in the game.
-EA responded by giving everyone who didn't open a glitched pack one UTOTS player and TOTS player.
-EA also shut down the market for multiple hours.
-Eventually, all players who used the glitch had their coins reset to 200M.

 EA Sports FC Mobile 24

 In 2023, EA Sports FC Mobile succeeded the FIFA Mobile game series in the launch of EA Sports FC Mobile 24 on September 21, for the Chinese version, September 22 for the Korean version, September 23 for the Japanese version, and 25 September for the global version.
 Following the split between EA and FIFA, features included cross-regional play, power shots, new skills, the return of a global market, and a new UEFA Champions League tournament mode.
 FC Mobile also included CONMEBOL Libertadores for the first time as a Live Event.

 In April 2024, the game had another major update, which included a gameplay graphics improvement and new Spectator Mode.

-On June 11, 2024, the game had another new update, which featured UEFA Euro 2024 tournament mode and Live Event.
+On 11 June 2024, the game had another new update, which featured UEFA Euro 2024 tournament mode and Live Event.
 Later, FC Mobile also included 2024 Copa América for the first time as a Live Event.

 EA Sports FC Mobile 25

-EA Sports FC Mobile 25 is the season update of EA Sports FC Mobile 24 to celebrate first anniversary since FIFA Mobile was renamed as EA Sports FC Mobile, launched on September 24, 2024.
+EA Sports FC Mobile 25 is the season update of EA Sports FC Mobile 24 to celebrate first anniversary since FIFA Mobile was renamed as EA Sports FC Mobile, launched on 24 September 2024.
 Just like FIFA Mobile 23, the Squads would not be reset after season update.
 This season saw the addition of new mode called Club Challenge, in which player compete against other users in head to head matches like Head to Head mode, except with clubs from several leagues around the world, such as Premier League, La Liga and CONMEBOL Libertadores.
 In 2025, several modes such as League and Division Rivals got major revamped.